EvangeliaBaou/Semantic-Segmentation-of-Road-driving-images-using-a-Fully-Convolutional-Neural-Network/README.md

 ## Define FCN 8 Decoder
 The FCN 8 Decoder has three steps:
-1. The first step takes an 2x Upsampled prediction of pool5 and combines it with the prediction of pool 4.
+1. The first step takes an 2x Upsampled prediction of the last convolution layer and combines it with the prediction of pool 4.
-2. The second step gets the results that came out from pool 4 and pool 5, upsample them and combine them with pool 3.
+2. The second step gets the results that came out from pool 4 and the previous step, upsample them and combine them with pool 3.
 3. The last step gets the value of the previous step and upscaling it by 8x.
 Finally, the softmax activation layer is added in order to give classification in every pixel.
 ## Define final model